ricaralan/SIMPLE-API-REST-NODE-MYSQL/README.md

 );
 ```

+Second: Change the data of your MySQL connection on

+/database/connection/mysql_connection.mysql

-Second: Run this commands in root directory
+Third: Run this commands in proyect directory

 ```shell
 npm install